 2. Requirements for a Payback Trust: There are four requirements for this type of Trust to qualify under the special exception described below:

 a.
-The Payback Trust must be established by a parent, grandparent, court, or conservator.
+The Payback Trust must be established by the individual, a parent, grandparent, court, or conservator.

 b.
 The beneficiary must be disabled as defined in the Social Security Act.
 If the beneficiary is receiving Social Security Disability Income (SSDI) or Supplemental Security Income (SSI), then this requirement is automatically met.
 If not, then the beneficiary will have to prove the nature and extent of disability.